top of page

 The leading edge of the Baby Boom just turned 80.
 And when your parents are 80, setting off for the career move of your life gets a lot more complicated.

-Roughly three-quarters of Acclimate orientation tours now involve one of three things: An empty nester figuring out what the next chapter looks like.
+Roughly three-quarters of Acclimate orientation tours now involve one of three things: A hybrid empty nester figuring out what the next chapter looks like.
 A candidate quietly doing the math on whether they can be this far from aging parents.
-Or someone who already turned down an offer—not because of the job, not because of the house, not because of the schools, but because they couldn't leave Mom and Dad.
+Or someone who already turned down an offer — not because of the job, not because of the house, not because of the schools, but because they couldn't leave Mom or Dad.

 And yet here we are.

-Every city in America—St. Louis included—has spent the last two decades chasing the same candidate: 25 years old.
-Single or newly partnered.
+Every city in America — St. Louis included — has spent the last two decades chasing the same candidate: 20-something.
 Wants a rooftop bar and a bike lane.

 Schools.
 Kids.
 Schools.
 Kids.
 Schools.
 Kids.

-That has been the entire playbook.
+That has been the playbook.
 And while everyone was running that play, something else quietly happened.
 America got older.
 Dramatically older.
-And the people making the biggest career moves right now—the division heads, the deans, the senior operators, the executives are not 25.
+And the people making the biggest career moves right now — the division heads, the deans, the senior operators, the executives — are not 25.
 They are 55.
 In their professional prime.
 And watching their parents age.

-Leaving an aging parent at 65 is hard.
+Leaving a parent at 65 is hard.
 Leaving them at 75 is harder.
-Leaving them at 80—when memory, mobility, and medical complexity have all shifted—is a completely different story.
+Leaving them at 80 — when memory, mobility, and medical complexity have all shifted — is a completely different story.
 You see it in quiet ways.
 Conversations that start as hypotheticals and end as logistics.
 The shift from independence to coordination.
 The moment where "They're doing fine" becomes "We should probably have a plan."

 And in St. Louis, that shift lands differently.
 St. Louis, almost by accident, might be one of the best-positioned cities in America for what comes next.
 Here are five reasons why.